Fix: React Navigation Not Working — Screens Not Rendering, TypeScript Errors, or Gestures Broken

 Nested navigator shows double headers — set headerShown: false on the parent screen that contains the nested navigator.
 Each navigator renders its own header by default.

-For related mobile issues, see Fix: Expo Router Not Working and Fix: Expo Not Working.
+For related mobile issues, see Fix: Expo Router Not Working, Fix: Expo Not Working, Fix: React Native Reanimated Not Working, and Fix: React Native Metro Bundler Failed.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.